ichibrosan/multiware-framework-and-vpa/README.md

 2025-02-19 05:22 dwg - I found we were also using system redirection in one of the test.
 We were calling ipcs and verifying the shared memory parameters.
-I added another xinetd invocation for that, bringing us to 7 trigger scritps.
+I added another xinetd invocation for that, bringing us to 7 trigger scripts.
 I also fixed the http and https test used in the determination of szProtocol.
 I also eliminated test4.
 Everything seems to be working now, exc ept the xmlrpc stuff I will work on next.